 Microphones capture sound differently based on the source of the sound in relation to the head of the microphone.
 The area in which it captures sound is known as the polar pattern.
 These polar patterns show the regions around the microphone where the microphone will detect sound.
 The reason for these different types of patterns is to provide microphones that work best in specific environments or to get a specific sound.

 For example, if you have a crowded stage, do you want the vocal microphone to pick up sounds all around the microphone or just where it’s pointed?
 You’d want to pick up only the sound of the singer, not the singer plus the person next to them.
 But what if you had a quartet that all shared the same microphone?
-What then?
+That’s the reason for the different polar patterns.

 The polar patterns below can be understood when you view the circular chart as arrows coming from the center of the circle.
 Pointing up would be directly in front of the microphone.
 Left and right represent the sides of the microphone while pointing down would be behind the microphone.